OS2mo/os2mo/README.md

   [...]
 ```

-Note the `get_org_unit_path_string` function which we use for ldap.division.
+Note the `get_org_unit_path_string` function which we use for `ldap.division`.
 This will
 write full organizational paths to ldap, rather than just the name of an organizational
 unit.
+The organizational unit path is separated by the character specified in the
+`ORG_UNIT_PATH_STRING_SEPARATOR` environment variable.

 Converting the other way around can be done like this:

 ```
   [...]